AndrewGuerrero/ng-caryll/content/effective_stl.md

 vector<int>::iterator i = find_if(v.begin(), v.end(), BetweenValues<int>(x, y));
 ```

-In this case, most would find the `for`-loop preferable to maintain.
-However, an increasingly
+In this case, most would find the `for`-loop preferable to manage.
+Yet, an increasingly
-complex loop can quickly tilt the scales in the functors favor.
+complex loop can quickly tilt the scales into the functor`s favor.

 ### Item 44: Prefer member functions to algorithms with the same names

 Some containers have member functions with the same names as STL algorithms.
 Those member functions
-are preferable to the algorithms because they are
+are preferable to the algorithms because they are:

 - Faster
 - Integrate better with the container than the algorithm.